-The members of Risk Management Meeting are the Chief Risk Officer, Chief Financial Officer, Chief Operating Officer, Treasurer, Head of Global Banking and Head of Commercial Banking.
+The members of Risk Management Meeting are Chief Executive Officer, Chief Risk Officer, Chief Financial Officer, Chief Operating Officer, Treasurer, Head of Global Banking, Head of Commercial Banking, Head of Financial Crime Compliance, Head of Regulatory Compliance, Head of Legal and Head of Human Resources.
 The RMM is chaired by CRO and convened on a monthly basis.